Tayane Porfírio: Doping ban

 In May 2019, Porfirio received a four-year competition ban from the USADA (United States Anti-Doping Agency) after she tested positive for Nandrolone, a prohibited substance found in samples, collected on 3 June 2018, during the 2018 IBJJF World Jiu-Jitsu Championship.
 Porfirio’s four-year period of ineligibility began on 22 June 2018, in addition, Porfirio has been disqualified from all competitive results subsequent to 30 May 2018.
 Porfirio accepted the sanction while maintaining her innocence and the innocence of her team.

 2023

-Porfirio returned to IBJJF competition for the first time since being suspended in 2018 at the London Open on February 19, 2023, where she won the absolute division after submitting all her opponents, and default gold in the super heavyweight division.
+Porfirio returned to IBJJF competition for the first time since being suspended in 2018 at the London Open on 19 February 2023, where she won the absolute division after submitting all her opponents, and default gold in the super heavyweight division.
+She then competed at the ADCC UK National Championships on 12 August 2023, where she won a gold medal in the over 70kg division.